jakubtomsu/jakubtomsu.github.io/content/posts/input_in_fixed_timestep.md

 [Fix your Timestep!](https://www.gafferongames.com/post/fix_your_timestep/) is an amazing article by Glenn Fiedler about fixed timestep update loops for games and physics simulations.
 It explains how to properly accumulate a timer and run ticks with a fixed delta time within your main loop.

+But it seems like it's mostly targeted at physics simulations, and it doesn't cover a few things you need to make your entire game run on fixed timesteps.
+For example, how to handle input polling properly!
+That's what I'll try to cover today, as well as some reasoning behind this game architecture.

-I use a slightly modified version of the update loop, here is a simplified version in Odin:
+I use a slightly modified version of the update loop from Gaffer's article, here is a simplified version in Odin:

 ```c
 DELTA :: 1.0 / 60.0